Periodic points of post-critically algebraic endomorphisms: Periodic cycles outside the critical set

-In this section, we will prove that the eigenvalues of a PCA endomorphism of $\PP^n$ at a fixed point, which is not a critical point, has modulus at least $1$.
-The proof relies on the the existence of an open subset on which we can find a family of inverse branches and the fact that the family of inverse branches of endomorphisms of $\PP^n$ is normal.
-These facts are due to Ueda, \cite{ueda1998critical}.
+In this section, we will prove that the eigenvalues of a post-critically algebraic endomorphism of $\PP^n$ at a fixed point, which is not a critical point, have modulus at least or equal to $1$.
+The proof relies on the existence of an open subset on which we can find a family of inverse branches and the fact that the family of inverse branches of endomorphisms of $\PP^n$ is normal.
+These results are due to Ueda, \cite{ueda1998critical}.

 Let us recall the definition of finite branched covering: \begin{definition} A proper, surjective continuous map $f: Y \rightarrow X$ of complex manifolds of the same dimension is called a \textit{finite branched covering} (or \textit{finite ramified covering}) if there exists an analytic set $D$ of codimension one in $X$ such that the map